TianyouLiuSky/Game_programming_project/README.md

     - The game was successfully exported using WebGL and uploaded to itch.io.
 It was also submitted to a game jam for additional playtesting and feedback.

 - **Asset Sources:**
   - N/A
 - **Additions:**
   - 🐞 Fixed WASD input bug for smoother and more responsive player control.
-  - 💬 Implemented point feedback UI (“+10” / “-10”) to visually reinforce trash collection.
-  - 🅰️ Added performance rank system (A/B/C) at the end of each level.
-  - 📜 Added post-level instructional text for smoother user flow.
+  - 📜 Added pre and post-level instructional text for smoother user flow and camera usage.
-  - 🐈 Polished cat animations and improved their interactions with the player.
-  - 🔄 Robot now rotates to match movement direction.
-  - 🌐 Deployed to WebGL and submitted to a game jam (April 24).

 ---